stephanie-K/going-green/README.md

 19/02/18: add solar panel section - save values on index page in local storage - save open panels onbeforeunload but only once (?)

-26/02/18: add new wireframes
+02/03/18: add new wireframes

 **next steps:**
+- improve accessibility
 - work on the email results section
+- work on the 'Grow your own' section
-- improve error handling
+- improve error handling if needed (following usability testing)
-- improve accessibility
 - changes to make this a PWA
-- work on the 'Grow your own' section
 - add more languages